 Dr William Desmond

 William Desmond’s main research focuses on the literature, history, and cultural life of the Classical Greek period.
 He has a particular interest in Plato and the Cynics, in both their essential ‘Greekness’ and their manifold influence beyond the Greek world.
 He has published monographs on Classical Greek understandings of wealth and poverty, on the Cynics, and on the historical varieties of the ‘philosopher-king’ from Plato to the twentieth century.
 He also has some expertise in nineteenth-century receptions of the Classics, and in process philosophy from Heraclitus to Whitehead.

 Kieran McGroarty’s research career began in the area of Neoplatonic philosophy, his work culminating in a monograph on Plotinus.
-Having left philosophy behind, he now works in the field of Greek social and cultural history, especially of the Classical period.
+He now works in the field of Greek social and cultural history, especially of the Classical period.
 He has also published on Alexander the Great, and maintains a keen interest in this area.

 Maeve O’Brien’s principal research subject is the second-century-AD Latin writer Apuleius.
 She works chiefly on his novel the Metamorphoses (The Golden Ass), but is also interested in his philosophical writing.
 Beyond this, her specialist areas extend to take in Petronius and the genre of the ancient novel generally; Middle Platonism and other philosophical doctrines of the period known as the Second Sophistic; and the reception of the classical world in Irish writing of the eighteenth century, with a particular focus on women writers and their reading publics.